The Complete Face Shape and Haircut Guide

 Textured styles soften the angles of a square face

-• Medium-length cuts with movement
+• Medium-length cuts with natural movement

 Rectangular (Oblong) Face

-Best haircuts:
+Best cuts:

-• Styles with volume on the sides
+• Styles with volume on the sides — this adds the width you want

-• Medium length all over
+• Medium length all over, keeping things proportional

-• Layered cuts that add dimension
+• Layered cuts that add dimension at the sides

-• Bangs that break up forehead length
+• Bangs that visually shorten the forehead

 Heart Face (Inverted Triangle)